GitHub-CA/udacity-microservices/README.md

 * Create a virtualenv and activate it
 * Run `make install` to install the necessary dependencies

-Linux and Mac and Windows 10 WSL:
+Linux, Mac and Windows 10 WSL:
 ```bash
 $ python -m venv venv
 $ source venv/bin/activate